-The personal income tax is paid by individuals as a flat rate of 16% (2015-2017) or 10% (2018) levied on the income tax base.
+The personal income tax is paid by individuals as a flat rate of 16% levied on the income tax base.

 2.6.6 Tax credits

 An amount up to 2% of the personal income tax paid on employee and self-employed income can be donated to non-profit organizations or for private scholarships.